sign-in-canada/sign-in-canada.github.io/architecture/scenarios/session-management.md

 1. The relying party application logs the user out locally first, then it redirects the browser to the CSP's SAML Single Logout endpoint with a SAML `LogoutRequest` message.
+2. If the user has visited additional sites that are still connected directly to the CSP (instead of to the Acceptance Platform) it will first propagate the logout to all of those sites using SAML back-channel (SOAP) logout.
-2. The CSP then redirect the browser to the Acceptance Platform's Acceptance Framework with a SAML `LogoutRequest` message.
+3. The CSP then redirects the browser to the Acceptance Platform's Acceptance Framework with a SAML `LogoutRequest` message.
-3. The Acceptance framework then redirect the browser to the Acceptance Platform's OpenID Provider (OP)'s end_session endpoint.
+4. The Acceptance framework then redirects the browser to the Acceptance Platform's OpenID Provider (OP)'s end_session endpoint.
-4. The Acceptance Platform returns an [HTML](https://html.spec.whatwg.org/multipage/) logout propagation page.
+5. The Acceptance Platform returns an [HTML](https://html.spec.whatwg.org/multipage/) logout propagation page.
 This page contains a number of [iframe](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#the-iframe-element)